Snappability and singularity-distance of pin-jointed body-bar frameworks: Introduction

-Beside the above reviewed mathematical studies on snapping structures, there are also the following application driven approaches.
-The snapping behavior of structures is studied by \begin{enumerate}[(1)] \item numerical simulations based on (a) finite element methods \cite{shang,haghpanah,yang} or (b) force method approaches like \cite{guestII} or a generalized displacement control method \cite{gillman,liu,liu2017}, \item theoretical approaches based on the variation of the total potential energy \cite{yang,karpov2020,klein,danso}. \end{enumerate} In contrast, our approach only relies on the total strain energy of the structure (i.e.\ no a priori assumptions on external loads have to be made) paving the way for the definition of the snappability, which only depends on the intrinsic framework geometry.
-Finally it should be noted, that a short review on approaches from the robotic community towards the computation of singular-distances is given in the section dealing with Stewart-Gough (SG) manipulators, which brings us straight to the outline of the paper.
+Beside the above reviewed mathematical studies on snapping frameworks, there are also the following application driven approaches.
+Their snapping behavior is studied by \begin{enumerate}[(1)] \item numerical simulations based on (a) finite element methods \cite{haghpanah,shang,yang} or (b) force method approaches like \cite{guestII} or a generalized displacement control method \cite{liu2017,gillman,liu}, \item theoretical approaches based on the variation of the total potential energy \cite{yang,karpov2020,danso,klein}. \end{enumerate} In contrast, our approach only relies on the total strain energy of the structure (i.e.\ no a priori assumptions on external loads have to be made) paving the way for the definition of the snappability, which only depends on the intrinsic framework geometry.
+Finally it should be noted, that a short review on approaches towards the computation of singular-distances is given in the section dealing with Stewart-Gough (SG) manipulators, which brings us straight to the outline of the paper.

 After introducing notations and summarizing fundamentals of rigidity theory in Section \ref{sec:outline}, we present the underlying physical model of deformation in Section \ref{sec:phymodel}, which is used for building up the pseudometric on the space of intrinsic framework geometries in Section \ref{sec:pseudom}.
 Based on some theoretical considerations, we discuss the computation of the snappability and the singularity-distance in Sections \ref{sec:snap} and \ref{sec:dist}, respectively, and demonstrate the presented methods in two examples.
 Afterward we adopt our theoretical results for the singularity-distance computation of SG platforms in Section \ref{sec:SGplatform}, which is also closed by a practical example.
 Finally we conclude the paper in Section \ref{sec:conclusion}.
 Moreover, in Appendix \ref{appendix} the Siamese dipyramid and the four-horn are studied, and the obtained results are compared with existing literature.